 Recognizing this history, Bolton & Menk led an innovative and comprehensive public engagement effort using various outreach formats.
 Our work included a visioning study, the goals of which were to engage the public, build trust between governing agencies and the public, and develop a solution that could be supported by stakeholders.
 The visioning study was used to level the playing field, start over, and identify important community values.

 After several months of identifying and evaluating concepts and engaging the public, a single vision was recommended and adopted.
-The TH 13/CSAH 21 project has now moved through final design and will be constructed this year.
+The TH 13/CSAH 21 project moved through final design and was constructed in 2020.